Junbo-Zheng/pyextract/README.md

 # Python Extract Files

 Extract a file with the suffix `.tar.gz` from the local path or remote path and extract to output_path.
+Also, all the suffix with `.gz` files will be unzipped at the same time.

+One more things, `pyextract` supports merging all extracted files into one new file.
+By default, the name of the merged file is **paste_new_file**, you can modify it with the `--paste_new_file` option.

 For example, a compressed package(named `123456_abc.tar.gz`) that stores the other compressed packages and files, as follows: